mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 The thing is, those shows _already had an audience_ that they brought to their new podcast.

 It takes years of effort to build a following and establish a presence with credibility.
-I struggle with being patient, personally.
-However, I try to remind myself that *these things take time*.
+I struggle with being patient, but I try to remind myself that *these things take time*.

 <a name="persevere"></a>

 ### Prepare for the long game

-In line with the previous point, most shows don't make it very far.
+Most shows don't make it very far.

 According to [Dan Misener](https://blog.pacific-content.com/podcast-success-a-long-game-fd6522b72752):
 > * 12% of podcasts have only published a single episode